 So far I haven’t heard a single band that tape recording would not benefit.
 I’ve recorded acoustic music, rap, metal, rock, choir albums, pop, blues and black metal on tape and the list goes on.
 When recording your drums on tape, all the small nuances like the ghost notes on snare, the energy of the snare hit, your groove and all the money you spent on both the drums and on the new drum heads will be there.
 No-one will edit your groove and replace your drums with samples.

 For guitar and bass the tape captures the touch of the musician much more accurate.
-Many are amazed as playback from tape sounds like sitting next to your amp.
+It is pretty amazing as playback from tape sounds like sitting next to your amp.
 You can hear it even when listening the final mix from a bad quality mp3 on YouTube or Spotify.
 Your style and touch will be readable unlike on most cases with the computer recording.
 To amaze the violin player with the presence-effect is every time highly rewarding.

 Keyboards sound full and rich.
-When I recorded on computer we usually doubled or tripled every keyboard part and we had to have them in different octaves.
+When I recorded on computer we usually doubled and tripled every keyboard part.
+And we had to have them in different octaves.
 When recording on tape, you don’t need any of that.
 It is something you need to experience yourself to understand.
 The difference is so huge!

 Astia-studio is a full analog recording studio located in eastern Finland with 25 years of experience.
 Bands and artists from all over the world including USA and the furthest corner of Russia, Vladivostok have arrived to us for tape recording sessions.